CoreMedia/feedback-hub-adapter-tutorial/error_handling.md

 # Exception Handling

-No matter if you choose to implement a `FeedbackAdapter` or `FeedbackProvider`, the exception handling works the same way for both types.
+Whether you choose to implement a `FeedbackAdapter` or a `FeedbackProvider`, the exception handling works the same way for both types.

 ### Feedback Hub Error Codes

 First, you need to create an `enum` class which implements the interface `FeedbackHubErrorCode`.
 Inside this `enum`, you can declare error codes for all errors that might raise inside your provider or adapter.
-For example, we could declare one common error code:
+For example, you could declare one common error code:

 ```java
 enum WordCounterFeedbackHubErrorCode implements FeedbackHubErrorCode {